gthrift/unraid-embystreams/README.md

 EmbyStreams is a lightweight Unraid plugin that adds a real-time dashboard widget and a management interface to monitor active Emby sessions directly from your Unraid WebGUI.

+## Disclaimer

+This project is an unofficial community plugin and is not affiliated with, endorsed by, or associated with Emby® or Emby Media Inc.

+"Emby" and the Emby logo are trademarks of Emby Media Inc. All rights reserved.

 ## Features